 - Increase Your Company’s Capabilities: If your company has mainly worked on residential projects and you want to take on commercial projects, training needs to be part of your plans.

 Resource: If safety is the focus of your training program, take the time to do your homework on industry trends.
-Read our guide to recent construction safety trends here: 2017 Construction Safety In the News: 6 Stories You Need To Know.
+Read our guide to recent construction safety trends for more information.

 3 Ways To Use Construction Training Forms at Your Company